 Ron Morris – Winston-Salem, NC

 Some birds are just easier to see on Mines Road than anywhere else in Alameda County, including Bald and Golden Eagles, Phainopeplas, Rufous-Crowned Sparrows, Wrentits, Yellow-Billed Magpies, Violet-Green Swallows, and maybe even a rare Lewis’s Woodpecker or scarce Lawrence’s Goldfinch.
 Join Rich Cimino for an all-day adventure to see what we can find.
 The winding road climbs into the mountains for some 30 miles with little room to park on the shoulders.
 The weather may be warm, but rain cancels Bring food and water.
-Two meeting spots 7:15 AM in Bon Air parking lot on Barry Ave.,Larkspur or Meet at the Jack-in-the-Box on N Livermore Ave. at 9:00 AM to form carpools.
-From I-580 eastbound in Livermore, take the exit for N Livermore Ave. and turn right onto N Livermore Ave.
-The Jack-in-the-Box will be on your right.
-Mines Road is about 10 minutes from this starting point.
+Two meeting spots 6:30 AM in Bon Air parking lot on Barry Ave.,Larkspur or Meet at the Jack-in-the-Box on N Livermore Ave. at 7:30 AM – call Rich for directions.
 Rest room facilities are available at Jack-in-the-box and at The Junction (28 miles up Mines Road).
-Field trip finishes at 4PM.
+Field trip finishes at 3PM.
+Field cost is $ 75.00 per person take 3 birders to go.

 Birding San Pablo Bay for diving ducks and grebes, as well wading birds and Gulls species.